|Year 1||Year 2|

 Please Note: Project GO participants planning to travel abroad MUST have a valid U.S. passport in their possession no later than 90 days before anticipated travel date.
 Many destinations require student visas, which take additional processing time.
 For further information, visit our FAQs.

 There are no language prerequisites for first year Russian.
+Year 2 Russian students should have 2 semesters of language study or the equivalent.
 Students with prior experience in Russian will be required to take an oral proficiency interview.

 Both levels of Russian are intensive and worth 8 college credits, covering two semesters of language study in one summer and focusing on speaking, listening, reading, and writing.
 By the end of the course, students should be proficient enough at speaking, listening, and reading to achieve ILR 1 or ILR 1+ depending on retention and prior language experience.

-UW-Madison is a great place to study in the summer, providing Memorial Union on Mendota Lake as one of several inspiring places for evening study or language conversation tables.
+UW-Madison is one of a handful of national institutions to host the Russian Flagship Program.
+Students can expect exceptional instruction and support, with the expectation they will dedicate serious time and effort towards the intensive language program.
+UW-Madison is a great environment for summer study however, providing Memorial Union on Mendota Lake as one of several inspiring places for evening study or language conversation tables.
 The Madison area offers several weekend activities such as farmers' markets, summer festivals, and outside activities to enjoy while taking a break from studying Russian.

 Students interested in this program must complete the Project GO common application and select the UW-Madison Russian language offering and anticipated language level (Year 1 or 2).
 There is no additional application.
 Once awarded, students will be given directions on how to enroll as UW-Madison Special Students in order to access the desired summer Russian language course.